royerlab/dexp/README.md

 ```

 ## Fusion (& registration):
-Fuses and registers stacks acquired on a lightsheet mcroscope.
+Fuses and registers stacks acquired on a multi-view lightsheet microscope.
 Right now we have only support for SimView type lightsheet microscope
 with 2 detection arms and 2 illmination arms.
 Channels must be named:
 'C0L0', 'C0L1', 'C1L0', 'C1L1'.
 The result has a single channel called 'fused'.